-Furthermore, the Portfolio Categories can be translated on the WPML -> Taxonomy Translation page by performing the following steps:
+Furthermore, the Portfolio Categories can be translated on the WPML -> Taxonomy Translation page using the following steps:

-- Select the Project Categories from the drop-down menu whereupon a list of categories will appear.
+- Select the Project Categories from the drop-down menu and a list of categories will appear.

-- Click the “+” icon for translating a category of the respective language and use the dialog box that appears for adding the translation.
+- Click the plus icon for translating a category of the respective language and use the dialog box that appears for adding the translation.

-It should be noted that the translations of categories are universal: executed changes will be updated everywhere.
+Please note that the translations of categories are universal: done changes will be updated everywhere.